MakieOrg/AlgebraOfGraphics.jl/docs/src/layers/mappings.md

 ### Functions of several arguments

-Another point I noticed in the machine learning tutorial section: AlgebraOfGraphics allows giving multiple input variables as a tuple or array:
+In the case of functions of several arguments, such as `isequal`, the input variables must be passed as a `Tuple`.

 ```julia
 accuracy = (:species, :predicted_species) => isequal => "accuracy"